UnivaCorporation/tortuga-kit-awsadapter/doc/tortuga-kit-awsadapter.md

     **Note:** `cloud_init` does not need to be set if `user_data_script_template` is set.

+- `secondary_disk_device`

+    Path to a secondary disk device.
+Examples: `/dev/sda1`, `/dev/nvme1n1`.
+    At present, this is only used in the `cloud-config-secondary-disk.yaml` template.
+This may depend on how you attach the block device to the instance or on the AMI you are using.
+Note that when using non-AWS Linux AMIs, there is no guaranteed correlation between the device specified in the block device mapping and where it actually gets mapped in the instance.

+- `secondary_disk_mount_point`

+    Path to a mount point for the `secondary_disk_device`.
+Example: `/opt`.
+    At present, this is only used in the `cloud-config-secondary-disk.yaml` template.

 - `endpoint`

     This is intended primarily for other AWS-compatible clouds.
 It should be